lineality/story_rpg_platform/README.md

 Note: There are several examples of a loved-game trying to 'fix' the already good minimal interface by creating a bloated high resolution cacophony (that lacks the story-coherence that people liked originally).

+#### Open-Morrowwind and Skywind: Resources & Modding

+There are so many fascinating aspects to the official and fan-mod world of Elderscrolls.

+Extended Morrowind vs. Skywind

+Game-play vs. ever more photo-realistic graphics.

+OS-compatibility

+How many years did it take to re-create vanilla morrowind in the skyrim game-engine, vs. the modularity of extended morrowind vs. the rather sorry-state of character and story depth in the whole sandcastle of cards.